openforis/sepal-doc/docs/source/cli/ofgt.rst

 NAME
 ####

-oft-cuttile.pl - Cuts image tiles on the basis of a given list of locations.
+:code:`oft-cuttile.pl` - Cuts image tiles on the basis of a given list of locations.

 SYNOPSIS
 ########